-Application of GAPTOMJIR in the assessment of a patient with extreme psychotic, behavioural and mood disorders; Conducting medication interviews with families and patients; Patient education on using the periodic recording schedule; Conducting mental health in nursing interventions including: Group sessions Individual patient sessions etc.
+Application of GAPTOMJIR in the assessment of a patient with extreme psychotic, behavioural and mood disorders; Conducting medication interviews with families and

 CLINICAL NURSING PRACTICE IVA [MENTAL HEALTH NURSING] (CNPA402)

 Selected assessment tools for managing patients with developmental disorders- Fair View, PAC etc. Creation of a therapeutic environment using appropriate principles.
 Holistic nursing care to individuals with developmental, dissociative, and cognitive disorders, with specific reference to the activities of daily living.
 Stimulation activities for patients with developmental disorders